asim-qureshi/Typewriter.js/README.md

 ### Typing and deleting whole sentences:

 Once a line of text is typed in, if another line is to follow, the current line will be animated backspacing out, making way for the new line of text.
 Between deleting a sentence and typing in one to follow, there is a standard delay of 1 second.
-If you wish to allow your text to display for a little longer before, you can do so by setting the 'lineSpeed' property of the object passed to Typewrite.
+If you wish to allow your text to display for a little longer before deleting, you can do so by setting the 'lineSpeed' property of the object passed to Typewrite.
 The below example shows how to delay deleting our a text line for 3 seconds:

 ```
   $('p').Typewrite({